| The panels

 beneath the surface of the MDF and the small

-*All the MDF panels were
+holes filled in. *All the MDF panels were

 painted using standard household emulsion, in